What is Heart Ablation?

-Dr. Gregory Feld, medical director of UC San Diego Health’s Electrophysiology Program, and his team of cardiac electrophysiologists, has performed this procedure in thousands of patients over the past 30 years, including catheter ablation to cure atrial fibrillation (AF).
+Dr. Gregory Feld, medical director of UC San Diego Health’s Electrophysiology Program, and his team of cardiac electrophysiologists have performed this procedure in thousands of patients over the past 30 years.

-AF, a condition estimated to affect more than 2 million people in the U.S., is a common cause of stroke and congestive heart failure.
-Ablation for AF may also be performed as part of an open-heart surgery, or using a minimally invasive, robotically assisted approach in our
+AF, a condition that affects more than 2 million people in the U.S., is a common cause of stroke and congestive heart failure.
+Ablation for AF may also be performed as part of open-heart surgery or using a minimally invasive, robotically assisted approach in our

 Hybrid Operating Room.

 - Catheter ablation for other atrial arrhythmias, including atrial flutter, and supraventricular tachycardia with or without Wolff-Parkinson-White syndrome, has been performed in several thousand patients over the past 20 years, with a success rate approaching 100 percent.